 A faculty is an “ecclesiastical license” for works to church buildings, their contents and/or churchyards.
 Its purpose is to ensure that works are carried out in a sympathetic manner that respects the building’s theological, architectural, historical and archaeological importance.
 It is also a means of obtaining permission from The Representative Body of The Church in Wales, as the owner of the building, land or item in question.

-Application for a faculty is made via an application form (or forms) available to download here.
+Application for a faculty is made online here.
 Once the completed application has been received, it will be considered by the Diocesan Advisory Committee for the Care of Churches (DAC).
 Cadw, your Local Authority and the Amenity Societies will also be consulted if your church is a Listed Building, or within a Conservation Area.
 The Diocesan Chancellor will consider this advice when deciding whether to grant the faculty.
 If you are thinking of applying for a faculty for a church within the Diocese of Monmouth, you are advised to contact the Care of Churches Team, who can advise you about which forms to submit and what supporting documentation will be needed (such as specifications, photographs, plans, etc.).